Our Suggestions for Kitten/Cat Care

 These breeds naturally produce oils on the skin, nails and in the ears.
 We suggest bathing using Johnson's baby head-to-toe wash since it is gentle.
 Place a hand towel in the sink and fill the sink to 2 inches or so with warm water.
 Fill the second sink partially full with warm water.
 Once the water is ready and the faucet is turned off place the kitten in the sink holding their chest and front feet with one hand.
 Start by wiping the face and eye gently with a dampened washcloth (do not use soap on face).
 Next apply some of the Johnson's baby head-to-toe wash and gently rub into the back, belly, legs & tail with the exfoliating gloves.
 Make sure you wash the kittens bottom gently at the end.
 Take care to rinse the kitten well using the clean water in the second sink.
 For a special treat, taking a hot towel right out of the dryer to wrap the kitten after washing will help encourage your kitten to enjoy bath time.
 Wrap your kitten up snugly like a little burrito and proceed with gently cleaning the ears and trimming & cleaning nails (see info on Ears & Nails below).

 Please remember that a Sphynx can be over-washed.
 This causes the cat to produce excessive amounts of oil.
 When a cat is over producing oil it is possible for the cat to “brown up” in less than 24 hours after being bathed.
-Less is more in Bathing your Sphynx we suggest no more than once a month .
+Less is more in Bathing your Sphynx we have some cats we only bath once yearly .

 Kittens ears are cleaned weekly once they turn 5 weeks.
 Even with weekly cleaning I don't think any kitten/cat likes have their ears messed with, but they do tolerate it! :)